ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 * Each script can be defined on a single collection, multiple selected collections or be applied to **all** documents regardless of the associated collection.

-* The script is executed per document once the document is created or modified.
+* The script is executed per document once the document is created, modified, and/or deleted.

+* For the destination cluster to trust the source, you must:
+    1. Download/export the server certificate from the source server.
+    2. Upload/import its client certificate (.pfx) into the destination.

 * In this page:
   * [Transformation Script Options](../../../server/ongoing-tasks/etl/raven#transformation-script-options)